EpiEvoSoftware/original_pipeline/README.md

     * Command Line

         Command line tools for the pre-simulatuion programs includes NetworkGenerator, SeedGenerator, GeneticEffectGenerator, and SeedHostMatcher.
-Please refer to the manual chapter Y-Z for how to run them sequentially.
+Please refer to the manual chapter 2 for how to run them sequentially.
 After running these programs, you need to create a configuration file by modifying the config file template.
-For explanations on the configuration file, please refer to Manual chapter T. The following commands copy the template to your designated working directory.
+For explanations on the configuration file, please refer to Manual chapter 3.2.
+The following commands copy the template to your designated working directory.
         ```sh
         cp ${e3SIM}/config_template/slim_only_template.json ${WKDIR}/simulation.config
         ```